Prince Carl Philip, Duke of Värmland

 Prince Carl Philip of Sweden, Duke of Värmland (Carl Philip Edmund Bertil; born 13 May 1979) is the only son and the second of three children of King Carl XVI Gustaf and Queen Silvia.
 As of 2022, Prince Carl Philip is fourth in the line of succession, after his older sister, Crown Princess Victoria, his niece and goddaughter Princess Estelle, and his nephew Prince Oscar.
-He lives with his wife, Princess Sofia, and three sons, Prince Alexander, Prince Gabriel and Prince Julian in Villa Solbacken in Djurgården, Stockholm.
+He lives with his wife, Princess Sofia, and four children in Villa Solbacken in Djurgården, Stockholm.

 Early life and education

-Prince Carl Philip was born on 13 May 1979 at Stockholm Palace, Sweden.
+Carl Philip was born at Stockholm Palace, Sweden, on 13 May 1979 at 07:20 (CET).
 He was baptised at the Royal Chapel on 31 August 1979.
-His mother is of half German and half Brazilian descent.

 Carl Philip was heir apparent to the throne of Sweden (and thus held the title Crown Prince) for seven months, until 1 January 1980 when a change in the constitution came into effect which made natural birth order the basis for succession to the throne, replacing the principle of agnatic primogeniture.
 His elder sister Victoria became heir apparent and Crown Princess, with Carl Philip becoming second in line.

-During 1984–1986, Prince Carl Philip attended the Västerled parish preschool.
+During 1984–1986, Carl Philip attended the Västerled parish preschool.
 In the autumn of 1986, he started school at Smedslättsskolan in Bromma which he attended at junior level.
 For the intermediate level, he attended Ålstensskolan in Bromma, proceeding from there, in the autumn of 1992, to senior level at Enskilda Gymnasiet in Stockholm.
+He was confirmed on 9 July 1994 at the Vadstena Abbey Church.
 In the autumn of 1994, Carl Philip enrolled at Kent School.
 He then continued his studies in a science programme at Lundsbergs upper secondary school.
 He graduated in the spring of 1999.
 In 2007–2008, he studied graphic design at the Rhode Island School of Design for one year.
-In 2011, Prince Carl Philip finished his studies in Agricultural and Rural Management at the Swedish University of Agricultural Sciences in Alnarp.
+In 2011, Carl Philip finished his studies in Agricultural and Rural Management at the Swedish University of Agricultural Sciences in Alnarp.

 Carl Philip has dyslexia, as do his father King Carl XVI Gustaf and his sister Crown Princess Victoria.